-"Can you have the source code even after having our recently developed Chrome Extension?"
+“Can someone access the source code after installing a Chrome Extension?”

 Obfuscation serves as your protective barrier.
 It converts your well-structured source code into a puzzling labyrinth that operates exactly like the original but is indecipherable to humans.